RobTain/Custom-REST-Application-Spring-Boot-/README.md

 7. Use Text Plain/HTML in Spring Rest API in Spring Boot
 8. Use Parameters in Spring Rest API in Spring Boot
 9. Convert Object/List to/from JSON in Spring Rest API in Spring Boot
-10. Pass Data from Controller to View in Spring MVC in Spring Boot